n00dlephr0g/nlkhub/docs/SRS.md

 ## Intended Audience

 The intended audience of nlkhub is NLK leaders and helpers.
-The system should be accessible to all members of the NLK team, because feedback from all members is crucial.
-That being said, the NLK team is made up of many different demographics.
+The system should be accessible to all members of the NLK program team.

-The demographics include but are not exclusive to:

-* Students
+This includes:

 * Junior Highschool Students
 * Senior Highschool Students
 * University Students
-* Parents
-* Workforce Members

-## Intended Use
+# Intended Use

 nlkhub will be used as an interface to add, remove, track and review feedback.

 Use cases: